KRFOSS/kali-docs/virtualization/install-hyper-v-kali-guest-vm/index.md

 ![kali-hyperv-step2](kali-hyperv-step2.png)

-start the virtual machine again, check if the screen by a xrdp has appeared.
+Start the virtual machine again, check if the screen by a xrdp has appeared.

 ![kali-hyperv-step3](kali-hyperv-step3.png)